PortGuard vs ManageEngine Device Control Plus: Which USB Control Tool Is Right for You?

 A straightforward comparison to help IT teams decide between cloud-native SaaS USB management and ManageEngine's on-premise device control platform.

 ManageEngine Device Control Plus is a dedicated device control product from Zoho's enterprise IT division.
 It handles USB and peripheral device management with granular policies, file tracing, and detailed reporting.
-It's a capable tool — but it follows ManageEngine's traditional on-premise, server-based architecture.
+It's a capable tool — but it follows ManageEngine's traditional on-premise, server-based architecture that requires a Windows Server, a database backend, and ongoing maintenance.

-If you're evaluating USB device control solutions, here's how PortGuard and Device Control Plus compare across the areas that matter most to IT administrators.
+If you're evaluating USB device control solutions in 2026, here's how PortGuard and Device Control Plus compare across the areas that matter most to IT administrators.

 Feature Comparison Table